-Why Ensembl?
+- Why Ensembl?
 Ensembl aims to organise the vast amount of information in biological databases, and provide one point of access.

-What is Ensembl?
+- What is Ensembl?
 Ensembl provides a browser and underlying databases for annotation of mostly vertebrate genomes.
 Ensembl genes are based on mainly cDNA and protein evidence in scientific databases.
-The Ensembl annotation pipeline is combined with VEGA/Havanamanual annotation for our major species (human, mouse, and zebrafish).
+The Ensembl annotation pipeline is combined with Havana manual annotation for our major species (human, mouse, zebrafish, pig and rat).
 Human and mouse gene sets also include the CCDS set.
-Comparative analyses, sequence variation, and regulatory features are all included in Ensembl.
+Comparative analyses, sequence variation and regulatory features are all included in Ensembl.

-How can you search Ensembl?
-You can search the Ensembl browser with gene names, symbols, IDs, genomic regions, variations, descriptions, and even diseases or phenotypes.
+- How can you search Ensembl?
+You can search the Ensembl browser with gene names, symbols, IDs, genomic regions, variations, descriptions and even diseases or phenotypes.

-How is the data presented in Ensembl?
+- How is the data presented in Ensembl?
 Ensembl presents data in different ways.
 The information in Ensembl is split into separate tabs.
-The gene, transcript, location, variation, and regulation tabs centre the information on a particular gene, transcript, location, and so on.
+The gene, transcript, location, variation and regulation tabs centre the information on a particular gene, transcript, location, and so on.
 Each tab has specific displays that you can access from the left-hand menus.

-How do I explore genomes with Ensembl?
+- How do I explore genomes with Ensembl?
 You can explore a region on a genome, a gene or a splice variant using the location, gene and transcript tabs.
 The left-hand menu on each tab leads you to more specific views.